 The PSAT/NMSQT is administered to all sophomores and juniors each October.
 This test is a variation of the College Board SAT Reasoning Skills, one of two aptitude tests required by most four-year colleges and universities.
 This test measures ability in critical reading, mathematics and writing skills.
 The PSAT helps students prepare for the SAT that is usually taken in the junior and/or senior year.
 The PSAT/NMSQT is required of all juniors who wish to seek recognition and financial awards through the scholarship program administered by the National Merit Scholarship Corporation.

-Every year, St. Lucy’s host over 50 college rep visits in order for our students to become better acquainted with a variety of colleges and discover the wonderful opportunities those institutions have to offer.
-Students must sign up for those sessions through their Naviance account and must commit to attending.
+In the fall, St. Lucy’s hosts college visits in order for our students to become better acquainted with a variety of colleges, and to discover the wonderful opportunities those institutions have to offer.
+Students must sign up for those information sessions through their Naviance account and must commit to attending.
 The representatives that hold information sessions are the admissions staff that will be evaluating the student’s applications, so it is a great way to make an impression.

-Colleges and Universities wanting to schedule a virtual visit can go to https://counselorcommunity.com/
+Colleges and Universities wanting to schedule a virtual visit can do so using RepVisits.

 School Code: 051075